dkrajzew/degrotesque/docs/index.md

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=GVQQWZKB6FDES)

-degrotesque &mdash; A web type setter written in Python.
+degrotesque &mdash; A type setter written in Python.

 Introduction
 ------------

-*degrotesque beautifies the web.*
+*degrotesque beautifies text.*

 **degrotesque** is a command line script written in the [Python](https://www.python.org/) programming language that loads a text/markdown/HTML/XML/Python/Java/... file from the disc &mdash; or several in batch &mdash; and for each, it